openrport/openrport/README.md

 `rport` is a client app which will try to establish long-running connection to the server.

 Minimal setup:
-1) Execute `./rportd --addr 0.0.0.0:9999 --auth rport:password123` on a server.
+1) Execute `./rportd --addr 0.0.0.0:9999 --auth rport:password123 --data-dir /var/tmp` on a server.
-1) Execute `./rport --auth rport:password123 <SERVER_IP>:9999 3389:3389` on a client or `./rport --auth rport:password123 <SERVER_IP>:9999 3389` and the server tunnel port will be randomly chosen for you.
+1) Execute `./rport --auth rport:password123 <SERVER_IP>:9999 2222:22` on a client or `./rport --auth rport:password123 <SERVER_IP>:9999 22` and the server tunnel port will be randomly chosen for you.
-1) Now end-users can connect to `<SERVER_IP>:3389` (e.g. using Remote Desktop Connection).
+1) Now end-users can connect to `<SERVER_IP>:2222` (e.g. using a SSH Connection).
 The connection will be proxied to client machine.

 See `./rportd --help` and `./rport --help` for more options, like:
 - Specifying certificate fingerprint to validate server authority